Somerforce in Cassel 25th May 1940

 The French army had managed to stall the German advance temporarily and so Macforce was disbanded.
 New orders were given by Lord Gort to the commander of 145 Brigade, 46-year-old Brigadier Hon.
 Nigel Fitzroy Somerset, to proceed from his position in Nomain (south of Lille) to Cassel and Hazebrouck.
 This ad-hoc force, 145 Brigade, was to form the ‘Somerforce‘.
 The situation was by this stage very fluid, the order to create Somerforce at Cassel was given at 15:00 hrs on the 24th May, and had followed a quickly rescinded order delivered at 07:00 hrs on 24th May for Somerset’s 145 Brigade to head to Calais.

-Extract from Somerset’s War Diary describing orders for the formation of Somerforce at Cassel on 24th May
+Extracts from War Diary, 145 Brigade & Somerset’s personal War Diary describing orders for the formation of Somerforce at Cassel on 24th May

 Operation Dynamo